TAPInspector: Safety and Liveness Verification of Concurrent Trigger-Action IoT Systems: Rule Interaction Vulnerabilities

-Our goal is to detect vulnerabilities which are caused by design flaws in TAP rule interactions and are exploited by attackers.
-Rule interaction vulnerabilities may be caused by many reasons: (1) An adversary tricks a user into installing malicious apps, which contains fake events or actions \cite{bastys2018if, wang2019charting}; (2) Non-rigorous app development leads to inconsistencies between app descriptions and code logic \cite{nguyen2018iotsan, chi2020cross}; (3) Complex IoT environments make users hard to perceive subtle rules interactions when installing or configuring rules \cite{ding2018on, wang2019charting}; (4) Unstable rule latency results in non-determinism, which consequently leads to concurrent issues, e.g., data race.
-Such vulnerabilities can subvert users' intent by turning the system into an insecure or unsafe state and enable attackers to launch attacks, e.g., privileged actions, proximity-based attacks, or safety threats.
-Generating patches for repairing vulnerabilities is out of this work's scope, but is left to future work.
+In this work, our goal is to detect rule interaction vulnerabilities by conducting the security analysis of TAP rules with realistic settings.
+We assume that TAP rules are executed in an environment that involves more practical features, including concurrency, rule latency, extended action, distinguished physical channels (immediate and tardy), and connection-based rule interactions.
+We also suppose that rule interaction vulnerabilities can be induced by many methods: (1) through social engineering or phishing, an adversary can trick users into installing malicious apps, with which he can exploit weaknesses in user's configurations to generate problematic events or actions \cite{wang2019charting}; (2) an adversary can disturb the IoT system in a variety of ways, including manipulation of a 3rd party service \cite{fernandes2018decentralized}, communication failures, controlling flawed device firmware, physically spoofing sensors, etc.; (3) non-rigorous app development leads to inconsistencies between app descriptions and code logic \cite{nguyen2018iotsan, chi2020cross}, which pose the opportunity for attackers to discover vulnerabilities; (4) complex IoT environments (e.g., concurrent rule execution and unstable rule latency) make users hard to perceive subtle rules interactions when installing apps \cite{ding2018on, wang2019charting}.
+A vulnerability can turn the system into an insecure or unsafe state and enable attackers to launch attacks, e.g., safety risks or privacy monitoring.
+Note that what kind of attack and impact vulnerabilities can be used to launch depends on the IoT device they work on, and how to launch attacks is out of our scope.